WebAssembly/tool-conventions/DynamicLinking.md

 relocation; the loader, which knows `__memory_base`, can then calculate the final relocated address.

+## Planned Changes

+There are plans to change the way symbol addresses (for both functions and data) are imported and used.
+The goal is to decrease the runtime overhead associated with accessing external addresses.
+In the new scheme addresses are imported as wasm globals under the predefined module names `GOT.mem` and `GOT.func` for data (memory) addresses and function addresses respectively.
+The `GOT` prefix is borrowed from the ELF linking world and stands for "Global Offset Table".
+In wasm the GOT is modeled as a set of imported wasm globals.

+For example, a dynamic library might import use an external data symbol as
+follows:

+    (import "GOT.mem" "foo" (global $foo_addr (mut i32))
+    ...
+    ...
+    get_global $foo_addr
+    i32.load

+And an external function symbol as follows:

+    (import "GOT.func" "bar" (global $bar_addr i32))
+    ...
+    ...
+    get_global $bar_addr
+    call_indirect

+Note that in the case of data symbols the imported global must be mutable as the dynamic linker will need to modify the value after instantiation.
+This is because the data symbol offsets are exported as wasm exports which are not known until after a module is instantiated.

+For function symbols the imported global can be immutable since the linker can assign a table index to each imported function before it instatiates any of the modules.

 ## Implementation Status

 Emscripten can load WebAssembly dynamic libraries either at startup (using